Unsupervised Discovery and Composition of Object Light Fields: Experiments

 We demonstrate editing and composition of an unbounded scene with many objects.
 The scene features a city block populated with rows of car models, placed randomly throughout the block's length.
 The large range in depth from the beginning to the end of the block is a challenge for volume rendering-based approaches, which would require setting near and far planes that enclose the full scene, while also sampling along the ray densely enough to guarantee sufficient sampling of objects along the ray.
 As seen in Fig.~\ref{fig:unbounded}, \model{} succeeds in decomposing the city-block scene into background and foreground car light fields.

 Subsequently, we may edit the scene by transforming the object-centric light field networks and placing additional objects into the scene.
 Figure~\ref{fig:unbounded} visualizes the editing results.
 By transforming the input coordinates for an object-centric light field, we may translate the corresponding object throughout the scene.
 By collecting object codes across scenes and compositing them together, we can generate a scene with twenty cars that can still be rendered at interactive frame-rates.
-Please see the supplemental material for a baseline comparison and further results, including an analysis of the cost of attempting to render these scenes at the same fidelity using prior approaches.
+Please see the supplemental material for a volumetric baseline comparison and further results, including an analysis of the cost of attempting to render these scenes at the same fidelity using prior approaches, and discussion on the limitations of using light field representations for scene editing applications.